24 Secrets Pain Doctors Won’t Tell You

 Reconsider before asking for a prescription

 The latest research shows that taking opioid pain meds (like Vicodin and OxyContin) for chronic pain can change the brain, damaging its ability to feel pleasure and leading to a craving for more drugs.
 A few studies found that long-term use can actually lead to increased pain.
 There are many other options to treat pain, including non-opioid medications.
-This is what doctors should be telling you about pain meds.

 Before you praise me for curing your back pain, remember this